 |Learning About the Process of Innovation Through Disparities Reduction |

-By Paul Plsek, MS, Paul E. Plsek & Associates and Member, Innovations Exchange Editorial Board; and Brenda Leath, PhD, Westat
+By Paul Plsek, MS, Paul E. Plsek & Associates and Former Member, Innovations Exchange Editorial Board; and Brenda Leath, PhD, Westat

 Disparities in the U.S. health care system are well-documented1 and therefore should be an obvious focus for innovation efforts.
 Further, reflecting on the innovation process focused on underserved populations might also help us improve mainstream care for all.